Music is a powerful force, and it's for everyone.

-Music is for everyone.
-There are voices from every culture and background that add richness, depth and connection to the concert experience.
-Classical musicians have a lot of work to do to uplift voices that haven't been included and welcomed.
+Voices from all cultures and backgrounds add richness and depth to music.
 As the great music educator T. André Feagin says: "It's time to roll the window down and let the fresh air in!"

-The beauty of music is also undeniably enhanced by context.
-The acoustics of the room, the wine sparkling in our glass, the friendship of the person sitting next to us, all of these things can have a deep impact on our openness.
-Seeing into the backdrop of the music - hearing the scoop about the composers' lives and the waves of history washing through the music - is equally as potent.
+The beauty of music is enhanced by context.
+The acoustics of the room, the drink sparkling in your glass, the friendship of the person sitting next to you, all of these impact your openness.
+Seeing into the backdrop of the music - the composers' lives and the waves of history washing through - can change your life.

 Denise Dillenbeck has toured Europe and America with the Philadelphia Orchestra, was a member of the Oregon Symphony, and has played with the Seattle Symphony, Baltimore Symphony, Pennsylvania Ballet Theater, Philly Pops, and others.
 She was a soloist with the American Festival Orchestra on a tour of China.
-Currently concertmaster of the Yakima Symphony, York Symphony, Lake Chelan Bach Festival Orchestra and the Northwest Sinfonietta, she was associate concertmaster of the Tacoma Symphony, and has served as concertmaster for orchestras in America, England and Germany.
+Currently concertmaster of the Yakima Symphony, York Symphony and the Northwest Sinfonietta, she was associate concertmaster of the Tacoma Symphony, and has served as concertmaster for orchestras in America, England and Germany.

 Denise performs chamber music for violin and percussion with her husband Mark Goodenberger, and presented contemporary classical music as a member of Third Angle New Music Ensemble.
 She has performed chamber music on concert series and festivals around the world, such as the American Church of Paris, Siletz Bay Music Festival, Westminster Choir College, Bravo Summer String Institute, Max Aronoff Viola Institute, Charles Castleman's Quartet Program, and Icicle Creek Summer Academy.